An AI voice can improve quality of life for people with ALS

 I’m thankful for the way technology is developing to improve the quality of life for people with ALS, including my husband, Todd.

 Six years ago, I encouraged Todd to bank his voice while it was still strong.
-He signed up with an artificial intelligence (AI) service and went to work recording phrases that the company could use to create his unique and personal synthetic voice for a speech-generating device.
+He signed up with one service and went to work recording various phrases that the company would then use to create his unique personal synthetic voice for a speech-generating device.
 The process was frustrating, as quality checks continually rejected his voice recordings.
 He eventually gave up.

 Fortunately, Todd didn’t lose his voice, although he now speaks softly, especially when he’s not using his noninvasive ventilator.
 When he’s wearing his mask, his speech is a little nasal and harder to understand.
 His dictation software frequently confuses words with M’s and N’s, so words like “money” come out as “body.”